A jackknife bias correction for nonlinear network data models with fixed effects: Asymptotic expansions

 \section{Asymptotic expansions}

-The results in the paper are based on asymptotic expansions of the objective function. \cite{Fernandez-Val2016} (FVW) derive expansions for a general class of M-estimators with multiple incidental parameters, which includes the model studied here.
-In the Supplementary Appendix I show that the expansions in that paper are applicable to the dyadic model considered in this paper (this follows \cite{Dzemski2019} who verifies the FVW conditions for a dyadic probit model).
-In order to determine the properties of the jackknife estimator, I also extend the expansions in FVW to higher-order, which requires additional conditions on the number of moments and derivatives of the objective function that exist.
-Derivations of higher-order terms and their bounds are quite long and largely similar to the derivations in FVW, and so are provided in the Supplementary Appendix.
+The results in this paper are based on asymptotic expansions of the objective function, following those derived by \cite{Fernandez-Val2016} (FW16), but extended to higher order.\footnote{In the supplementary appendix it is shown that the expansions in FW16 apply to the model studied here; this follows \cite{Dzemski2019}, who verified the conditions for a dyadic probit model.} Derivations of higher-order terms and their bounds are quite long and largely similar to the derivations in FW16, and so are provided in the supplementary appendix, which is available at \url{https://arxiv.org/abs/2203.15603}.
 This appendix contains analysis based on the first-order expansions and focuses on results related to the jackknife, which are of most interest.